Editor scripts

 • active - a callback that is executed to check that command is active, expected to return boolean.
 If locations include "Assets" or "Outline", active will be called when showing context menu.
 If locations include "Edit" or "View", active will be called on every user interaction, such as typing on keyboard or clicking with mouse, so be sure that active is relatively fast.

-• run - a callback that is executed when user selects menu item, expected to return an array of actions.
+• run - a callback that is executed when user selects the menu item.

 {